briisk/briisk-git/README.md

   > Why?
 To not include merge commits, which are hard to maintain.

-  > Hint: Before pull, make one commit with you changes or stash them
+  > Hint: Before pull, make one commit with your changes or stash them

 **[⬆ back to top](#table-of-contents)**

-## 6. Main branches
+## Main branches

   <a name="main-branches"></a><a name="6.1"></a>
   - [6.1](#main-branches) **Main branches** which should be in every project